TEST &

 RESPONSIBILITY.

-The days of thinking that HIV is “not my problem” are over.
+The days of thinking that HIV is “not my problem” are over as HIV affects Nevadans across all different communities.
 Even those with no identifiable risk are being diagnosed with HIV.
 That's why Nevada is pioneering a program that makes HIV testing more accessible to everyone.
 With HIV numbers rising, getting tested is the first step in protecting yourself and your loved ones.
 Include HIV testing in your routine to stay on top of your health

 GETTING TESTED: